Ozvan/OmicsMR/README.md

 The scripts are ordered in the order of analyses: first MR, then coloc.
 Examples are provided on how to run them in arrays over the different datasets and proteins.

+Additionally, the script to run the MDE calculations (proxy of expected power) applied to the pQTL MR is given.

 The following versions were used:
 - TwoSampleMR: 0.5.9